Long short direct indexing > White paper

 White paper: Long short direct indexing

 This white paper explores an investment strategy that combines factor-based investing, leveraged long short portfolio construction, and a tax-efficient direct-indexing process.
-The strategy is designed to track a benchmark index, such as the Russell 1000, while maintaining excess exposure to selected factors like growth.
-It periodically rebalances to harvest tax losses.
+The strategy is designed to track a benchmark index, such as the Russell 1000, while maintaining excess exposure to selected factors such as growth and value.
 This approach allows investors to express their views on factor exposures in a tax-aware manner, potentially generating pre-tax alpha and significantly improving after-tax returns.

 Factor-based investing has become a cornerstone of systematic equity strategies, allowing investors to tilt portfolios toward characteristics such as value, size, momentum, quality, and growth [1, 2, 3].
 However, many traditional implementations, including factor ETFs (exchange-traded funds), are typically long-only and invest in a narrower segment of the investable universe.
 Additionally, their structure generally lacks the flexibility to fine-tune factor exposures or efficiently harvest tax losses.
 By contrast, a direct indexing approach allows for broader market access, more precise control over factor tilts, and improved tax efficiency through ongoing, systematic loss harvesting.